Hyperbolic groups and local connectivity: Separating horoballs and global cut points

 In \cite{BestvinaMess91}, Bestvina--Mess introduce the following property ($\ddag_M$), which may or may not be satisfied by $X$ for each constant $M>0$.
 The ($\ddag_M$) property is key for establishing the connection between local connectivity and separating horoballs. \begin{description} \item[($\ddag_M$)] There is a number $L > 0$ such that for every $R>0$ and any three points $x$,~$y$, $z \in X$ with $d(x,y) = d(x,z) = R$ and $d(y,z) \le M$, there exists a path of length at most~$L$ connecting $y$ to~$z$ in the complement of the ball of radius $R-C$ centered at~$x$. \end{description}

 The main goal of this section is to prove Corollary~\ref{cor:ddagHolds}, which states that $(\ddag_M)$ holds for all $M>0$.

-A horoball $B$ in $X$ is \emph{essentially separating} if the complement of $B$ in $X$ contains at least two components such that each contains a geodesic ray that is not asymptotic to $B$.
+A horoball $B$ in $X$ is \emph{essentially separating} if $B$ is closed in $X$ and the complement of $B$ has at least two components that each contain a geodesic ray not asymptotic to $B$.

-\begin{prop} Let $X$ be a $\delta$--hyperbolic space admitting a geometric group action by $G$.
-Suppose there exists a constant $M>0$ such that $(\ddag_M)$ fails for the space $X$.
+\begin{prop} Let $X$ be a proper $\delta$--hyperbolic space with a cocompact group action by $G$.
+Suppose there exists a constant $M>0$ such that $(\ddag_M)$ fails in $X$.
 If $X$ is one-ended then it contains an essentially separating horoball. \end{prop}

-We note that the proof depends on the almost extendable property of $X$, but hyperbolicity plays no essential role in the proof.
+The proof of this result depends on the almost extendable property of $X$, but hyperbolicity plays no essential role in the proof.
+We note that any proper $\CAT(0)$ space with a cocompact group of isometries is almost extendable by \cite{GeogheganOntaneda07}.

 \begin{proof} If $(\ddag_M)$ fails, then for each $n$ there is a positive number $R_n$ and a triple of points $x_n$, $y_n$, and $z_n$ with $d(x_n,y_n) = d(x_n,z_n) = R_n$ and $d(y_n,z_n) \le M$ such that any path from $y_n$ to $z_n$ in the complement of the closed ball $B_n = \bar{B}(x_n,R_n-C)$ has length at least~$n$.
 Since $X$ is almost extendable, we can choose rays $c_n$ and $c'_n$ based at $x_n$ passing within a distance $C$ of $y_n$ and $z_n$ respectively.